Aegis

-The noun aegis, usually used in the phrase under the aegis of, means protection, auspices, or sponsorship.
-It comes from the Ancient Greek word aigis, which denoted a shield or armor made from the skin of a goat.
+The noun aegis, usually embedded in the phrase under the aegis of, means protection, auspices, or sponsorship.
+It comes from the Ancient Greek aigis, which denoted a shield or armor made from the skin of a goat.
 So when a Greek poet wrote that a hero was under the aegis of the gods, this meant the hero was under divine protection.

 Examples